Check some guides of howto switch your provider!

 What is an Employer of Record?

 An Employer of Record (EOR) is a third-party company that legally employs workers on your behalf in a country where you have no local entity.
-You direct the work — the EOR handles payroll, tax withholding, statutory benefits, and compliance with local employment law.
+You direct the work; the EOR handles payroll, tax withholding, statutory benefits enrolment, local contract drafting, and compliance with labor law.
+The practical effect is that you can hire a full-time employee in Germany, the UK, Brazil, or the UAE within a week, without setting up a subsidiary and without taking on the multi-month tax, legal, and accounting overhead that entity formation requires.

-The EOR signs the employment contract with the worker, runs payroll in local currency, and acts as the legal employer in the eyes of the government.
-You maintain full control over the employee's day-to-day responsibilities through a commercial services agreement with the EOR.
+The EOR signs the employment contract with the worker, runs payroll in local currency, and acts as the legal employer in the eyes of the tax authority, the social security agency, and the labor inspectorate.
+You maintain full operational control over the employee's day-to-day responsibilities through a commercial services agreement between your company and the EOR.
+To the employee, the payslip, the contract, and the HR administrator all carry the EOR's name.
+To their manager and the rest of your team, the relationship is identical to any other employee.

 How does it work in practice?